mediaimmagine/webrankingtool/ImageResizer/BUILD_INSTRUCTIONS.md

 - No Python installation required
 - Can be copied to Applications folder
 - Can be distributed to other Mac users
-- Compatible with latest macOS versions (Sonoma, Ventura, etc.)
+- Compatible with macOS 11 Big Sur (2020) and newer
+- Supports: Big Sur, Monterey, Ventura, Sonoma, Sequoia
 - Size: ~50-70MB

 ### Important Note for macOS